jacott/yaajs/README.md

 See [AMD](https://github.com/amdjs/amdjs-api) API

+Config options are:

+1. baseUrl
+1. paths
+1. packages
+1. config
+1. shim

-Shim support is non-compliant at the moment it supports init and deps but only ensures deps are loaded before init is run.
+Shim support is non-compliant at the moment.
+It supports init and deps but only ensures deps are loaded before init is run; not before module is loaded.

+1. enforceDefine
+1. enforceAcyclic

 ## Testing / Developing